How to Bet on UFC Fight Night in OH | Ohio Sports Betting Guide

-UFC Fight Night: Santos vs Hill will be live from UFC Apex Arena in Las Vegas, Nevada on Saturday night.
+UFC Fight Night is back with an action-packed fight card from Pechanga Arena in San Diego, California on Saturday night.

-The main event will feature two of the top knockout artists in the light heavyweight division.
-Thiago Santos will go toe-to-toe with Jahamal Hill in a bout between two fighters ranked in the top-10 in the division rankings.

-UFC Vegas 59 has several other highly-anticipated matches on the main card, including Vincente Luque vs Geoff Neal, Mohammed Usman vs Zac Pauga, and Brogan Walker vs Juliana Miller.
+With a potential title shot on the line, two of the top-10 bantamweights will collide in the main event at UFC San Diego.

+No. 5-ranked Marlon Vera will try to continue his hot streak against former champion Dominick Cruz.
+Vera will step into the octagon on Saturday as a -225 betting favorite to win his fourth consecutive fight.

+On the other hand, after impressive wins over Munhoz and Kenney, the No. 8-ranked Cruz is also hoping to prove himself as a potential contender.
+Despite a 24-3-0 record, Cruz will be a huge +190 underdog this weekend.

-Read on to learn how to bet on UFC Fight Night in Ohio and claim free bets for Santos vs Hill.
+To learn how to bet on UFC Fight Night in Ohio and get up to $5,750 in free bets this weekend, scroll down below.

 The Best Ohio Sports Betting Sites for UFC Fight Night